Single-payer healthcare

-Single-payer healthcare is a type of universal healthcare in which the costs of essential healthcare for all residents are covered by a single public system (hence "single-payer").
+Single-payer healthcare is a type of universal healthcare, in which the costs of essential healthcare for all residents are covered by a single public system (hence "single-payer").
 Single-payer systems may contract for healthcare services from private organizations (as is the case in Canada) or may own and employ healthcare resources and personnel (as is the case in the United Kingdom).
 "Single-payer" describes the mechanism by which healthcare is paid for by a single public authority, not a private authority, nor a mix of both.

 Description

 Within single-payer healthcare systems, a single government or government-related source pays for all covered healthcare services.
 Governments use this strategy to achieve several goals, including universal healthcare, decreased economic burden of health care, and improved health outcomes for the population.
 In 2010, the World Health Organization's member countries adopted universal healthcare as a goal; this goal was also adopted by the United Nations General Assembly in 2015 as part of the 2030 Agenda for Sustainable Development.

 A single-payer health system establishes a single risk pool, consisting of the entire population of a geographic or political region.
 It also establishes a single set of rules for services offered, reimbursement rates, drug prices, and minimum standards for required services.

-In wealthy nations, single-payer health insurance is typically available to all citizens and legal residents.
-Examples include the United Kingdom's National Health Service, Australia's Medicare, Canada's Medicare, and Taiwan's National Health Insurance.
+In wealthy nations, single-payer healthcare is typically available to all citizens and legal residents.
+Examples include the United Kingdom's National Health Service, Australia's Medicare, Canada's Medicare, Spain's National Health System, Taiwan's National Health Insurance and Italy's National Health System (SSN Servizio Sanitario Nazionale).

 History of the term

 The term was coined in the 1990s to characterize the differences between the Canadian healthcare system with those such as the United Kingdom's NHS.
 In the Canadian healthcare system, the government pays private agencies to provide healthcare for qualifying individuals.
 In other systems, the government both funds and delivers care.

 Typically, "single-payer healthcare" refers to health insurance provided as a public service and offered to citizens and legal residents; it does not usually refer to delivery of healthcare services.
 The fund can be managed by the government directly or as a publicly owned and regulated agency.
-Single-payer contrasts with other funding mechanisms like 'multi-payer' (multiple public and/or private sources), 'two-tiered' (defined either as a public source with the option to use qualifying private coverage as a substitute, or as a public source for catastrophic care backed by private insurance for common medical care), and 'insurance mandate' (citizens are required to buy private insurance which meets a national standard and which is generally subsidized).
+Single-payer contrasts with other funding mechanisms like "multi-payer" (multiple public and/or private sources), "two-tiered" (defined either as a public source with the option to use qualifying private coverage as a substitute, or as a public source for catastrophic care backed by private insurance for common medical care), and "insurance mandate" (citizens are required to buy private insurance which meets a national standard and which is generally subsidized).
 Some systems combine elements of these four funding mechanisms.

 In contrast to the standard usage of the term, some writers describe all publicly administered systems as "single-payer plans", and others have described any system of healthcare which intends to cover the entire population, such as voucher plans, as "single-payer plans", although these usages generally do not meet strict definitions of the term.